simplex-chat/simplex-chat/README.md

 Use `/help address` for other commands.

-> :warning: **Please note:** This is a beta feature - at the moment only request throttling is implemented as a countermeasure against spam.
+> :warning: **Please note:** This is an "alpha" feature - at the moment there is nothing to prevent from sending you spam connection request, it will be added soon!

 ![simplex-chat](./images/user-addresses.gif)